 I totally get that this is sometimes hard to do when you’re just setting up shop, but getting those funds separate as soon as you can afford to do so is essential for good bookkeeping practices.
 It’s also important in case you ever have a tax audit.
 I’ve got more info on how to go about setting up a separate bank account for your biz here.

 In the exciting period of setting up your online shop, sales tax is often an after thought.
 Most states require us to register for a sales tax permit and begin charging sales tax to our in-state customers from the very first sale.
-I’ve seen a lot of shop owners forget about sales tax, which is a bad thing because you can get hit with fines, penalty, or interest later on.
+I’ve seen a lot of shop owners forget about sales tax, which is a bad thing because you can get hit with fines, penalties, or interest later on.

 Dealing with sales tax is a dual issue too, because you have to not just apply for your permit with your state, but you also have to get it set up correctly in your shop.
 Many Etsy sellers don’t take the take to set up the shop-side of things correctly, and then end up having to pay sales tax out of their own pocket.
 You want to make sure you’ve got everything running smoothly so that sales tax is correctly charged to your customers and you can easily just remit that money over to your state when due.
 I’ve got some more info on sales tax here.

 Not understanding what tax rules apply to them right now…or thinking there ARE no tax responsibilities that currently apply to them right now/yet.